 Many other reviewers will gladly direct you to Express VPN which has a large market share (and nice affiliate commission) but nearly three or four times the price of PureVPN so that’s why Pure comes out on top as my number one VPN provider as they offer a far more rounded package at a super low $1.35 per month when buying a two year package.

 PureVPN offers a high level of data encryption and some of the best apps and extensions for connecting out of all the providers featured.
 I use the Google Chrome extension and the Fire TV, MiBox apps allowing me to watch the iPlayer on my TV along with numerous blocked apps such as Netflix USA, Hulu Plus and even Sky Sports UK.
 They also have router level app for connecting all devices to your account without setting up each one, pretty cool!

 By default you can have 5 devices streaming at once too.

 They regularly offer Pure VPN discount codes, black friday deals and limited time offers on 3 and 5 year plans too.
 Right now the best offer is their 2 year one time fee deal.

 If you do ever need to contact their support desk then you’ll be pleased to note they offer 365 day support via email, live chat and an extensive knowledge base is available for those with a little more technical expertise.

-Introducing the most value for money you can find if you’re looking for a cheap and long term VPN provider.
+Introducing the most value best vpn for money you can find if you’re looking for a cheap and long term VPN provider.
 Ivacy is a reseller of PureVPN but don’t let that put you off, their prices are somehow much cheaper than them.